 Course Schedule: Online courses are designed to give students flexibility - and they do to some extent.
 However, some structure is also necessary in order to fit the course into a one-semester format.
-Please note the dates and times for your assignments and quizzes below.
-If you miss an assignment or quiz, you are out of luck unless you have a documented excuse.
+Please note the dates and times for your assignments, quizzes, and exams in the Schedule of Assignments and course calendar.
+If you miss an assignment, quiz, or exam, you are out of luck unless you have a documented excuse.